alexch/codelikethis/public/lessons/www/embedding_media.md

 # Embedding

-"embedding" means including other documents inside your web page
+[Embedding](/lessons/www/embedding_media) is the process of including *media* from other sources into your web sites.

 "other documents" can include: